1988–89 All-Ireland Senior Club Hurling Championship

 The 1988–89 All-Ireland Senior Club Hurling Championship was the 19th staging of the All-Ireland Senior Club Hurling Championship, the Gaelic Athletic Association's premier inter-county club hurling tournament.
-The championship began on 25 September 1988 and ended on 17 March 1989.
+The championship ran from 25 September 1988 to 17 March 1989.

-Midleton were the defending champions, however, they failed to qualify after losing in the Cork Senior Hurling Championship.
+Midleton of Cork were the defending champions, however, they failed to qualify after being beaten by Blackrock in the second round of the 1988 Cork SHC.
+Feakle of Clare made their championship debut.

-On 17 March 1989, Buffer's Alley won the championship following a 2–12 to 0–12 defeat of O'Donovan Rossa in the All-Ireland final.
-This was their first All-Ireland title.
+The All-Ireland final was played at Croke Park in Dublin on 17 March 1989, between Buffers Alley of Wexford and O'Donovan Rossa of Antrim, in what was a first championship meeting between the teams.
+Buffers Alley won the match by 2–12 to 0–12 to claim their only title.

+Patrickswell's Gary Kirby was the championship's top scorer with 4–29.